 Learn the tools of the trade

-Sitting in a room and listening to someone talk can be a pretty good way to learn.
-But if you really want to get a handle on a subject, there’s no better way than engaging in hands-on learning.
+Sitting in a classroom and listening to a lecture can be a pretty good way to learn.
+But if you really want to get a deeper understanding of a subject, there’s no better way than engaging in hands-on learning.

 At SFA, we have the labs and facilities you need to get the most out of your time here.
 Whether you’re studying the vast depths of space or exploring matter on a molecular level, we’ve got the tools you need.